Taming-the-BEAST/Structured-birth-death-model/README.md

 Taking into account that we are also using a thinned-down version of the dataset, we can use a diffuse prior with the mean around 10<sup>-3</sup>.
 The default prior for the sampling proportion is a `Beta` distribution, which is only defined between 0 and 1, making it a natural choice for proportions.
 Here, however, we will use a `Log Normal` prior, with the mean `M` at 10<sup>-3</sup> and the standard deviation `S` at 1.25 to allow a lot of variance.
 Once again we need to check that the `Mean in Real Space` checkbox is checked, and since the `Log Normal` distribution is defined outside the range of [0, 1] we also need to check that the `Lower` and `Upper` limits are set accordingly.
+Do so by clicking on the button showing the initial values, next to the distribution type.
 You can see the sampling prior setup in [Figure 15](#fig:samplingProportion-prior)

 <figure>